gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ## Registering a dataset
-To start the dataset registration process, click on **Data Store** at the top of the RRAP M&DS IS home page.
+Users start the dataset registration process by clicking on **Data Store** at the top of the RRAP M&DS IS home page.
-Then click on **Datasets**, then click on the **Register Dataset** button.
+They then click **Datasets**, followed by the **Register Dataset** button.

 |                                 Registering a dataset                                    |
 | :---------------------------------------------------------------------------------:      |
 | <img src="../../assets/images/data_store/registerDataset.png" alt="drawing" width="600"/> |

-When registering a dataset with the RRAP-IS Data Store you are initially required to complete a metadata record.
+When registering a dataset with the RRAP-IS Data Store users are initially required to complete a metadata record.
 The inputs requested are listed below, make sure you have these prior to filling out the form.
 After submitting, the system generates a persistent unique identifier that can be used similarly to a Digital Object Identifier (DOI).
 The generation of metadata records will facilitate the sharing and discovery of data.

 ___
 ### Filling out form fields